Sn3cor/Tag-Manager-Extension/README.md

 # Tag-Manager-Extension
-## Extension for managing tags from Google Ads
+## Extension for managing tags from Google Analytics

 Primitive extension that lets you load data from an .xlsx file